portlands/docker/README.md

 # Portlands Docker Collection
 This is a docker image collection, inspired by [AdamBien/docklands](https://github.com/AdamBien/docklands).
-It features alpine linux based images for Java, JavaScript and HTML5 developers.
+It features Alpine Linux based images for Java, JavaScript and HTML5 developers.
 All portlands images are configured with SSL capabilities, this is particularly important if you want to benefit from HTTP/2.

 ## SSL